aarron-lee/legion-go-tricks/README.md

   - ChimeraOS, NobaraOS, BazziteOS all ship OOTB with basic controller support
   - BazziteOS ships with HHD, which enables full gyro + back button + controller support in steam input
   - NobaraOS ships with InputPlumber, which adds support for the controller in Steam Input
-  - misc: some other non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](./add-lgo-xpad-rule.sh)
+  - ~~misc: some other non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](../old_scripts/add-lgo-xpad-rule.sh)~~ controller xpad rule should now be upstream.
 - FPS/Mouse mode works
 - scroll wheel on controller works fine for scrolling websites, etc
   - scroll wheel press doesn't do anything in game mode, registers as a scroll wheel click in desktop mode
   - holding the scroll wheel for 5s will toggle the scroll wheel on/off, this is built-in lenovo provided functionality
 - trackpad works, tap to click can be configured.
   - Can tap to click on desktop mode, but must be enabled in the touchpad settings.
-  - Can be used in steam input with hhd
+  - Can be used in steam input with hhd and InputPlumber
 - Battery Indicator in Game Mode - requires bios v29 or newer

 ## What Has Workarounds?

 These functions are not working out of the box, but have workarounds

-- Steam/QAM Buttons/Rear back buttons - all buttons can be used in Steam via Dualsense Edge Virtual/Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM).
+- Steam/QAM Buttons/Rear back buttons - all buttons can be used in Steam via Emulated Steam controller or Dualsense Edge Emulated Controller [Video demo here](https://www.youtube.com/watch?v=uMiXNKES2LM).
   - note that Bazzite ships with hhd, which enables all buttons + gyro to work ootb.
   - Nobara ships InputPlumber, which is an alternative to hhd
 - Gyro - uses the same fix as buttons fix (emulate Dualsense or Steam Controller via hhd or inputplumber)